VIII · Implementation Partners

 Pipeline as Early Signal

-Route Tech Pioneers, YGL, and Unicorn Community outputs into the demand signal dashboard as early adopters — not curated selections.
-Their presence enriches the signal, not the approved list.
+Route Tech Pioneers, YGL, and Unicorn Community into the market intelligence dashboard as early adopters — enriching the signal, not an approved list.

 ASK · 02